llulai/machine-learning/projects/boston_housing/boston_housing.md

 ```

     Parameter 'max_depth' is 4 for the optimal model.

 **Answer: ** It has a maximum depth of 4, it is within the range I gave in question 6, the main difference though is that the scoring function takes only the bias into consideartion, not the variance, it seems that if we select a maximum depth of 4 we might have a slightly higher bias, but also a lower variance.
+(Regarding the previous review, I say that it takes into consideration only the bias cause the score function is defined in this way, the performance metric we use is R^2, which will select the model wil higher validation score, hence, the model with less bias).

 ### Question 10 - Predicting Selling Prices
 Imagine that you were a real estate agent in the Boston area looking to use this model to help price homes owned by your clients that they wish to sell.
 You have collected the following information from three of your clients: